-Plus there are a multitude of extra costs that you need to consider.
+Plus, there is a multitude of extra costs that you need to consider.

-For example, will you need to travel to clients to train them, or are you going to rent training space in a local gym?
+For example, will you need to travel to clients to train them, or will you rent training space in a local gym?

 Neither of those is free!

-You would also need to think of liability insurance because unlike a trainer working at a big franchise gym, you won’t be covered without your own.
+You would also need to consider liability insurance because, unlike a trainer working at a big franchise gym, you won’t be covered without your own.

-These are just some of the cost factors that you probably haven’t even considered.
+These are just some cost factors you probably haven’t even considered.

-In all seriousness, working for yourself should be something you only consider somewhere down the line when you’ve paid dues, gathered enough experience and have built a strong network.
+In all seriousness, working for yourself should be something you only consider somewhere down the line when you’ve paid dues, gathered enough experience, and built a strong network.

-The thing is, when you want to work for yourself, there are other things that you need to consider, skills that you need to have to make a success of your career.
+When you want to work for yourself, there are other things that you need to consider, skills that you need to have to succeed in your career.

-Because working for yourself means that you need not only have a handle on the personal training side of things but other critical areas as well.
+Because working for yourself means you need to have a handle on the personal training side of things and other critical areas.

-Or perhaps you eventually take your business online.
+Or perhaps you will eventually take your business online.

 That’s a route that many trainers are opting to take nowadays.